The Bracero Program, Operation Wetback, and the Colonial Cycle of Exploitation

 The Bracero Program's labor exploitation and Operation Wetback's mass deportations reflect an American colonial mindset of using and discarding migrant communities, highlighting the inherent racism in US policy.

-The mid-20th century marks a critical chapter in U.S.-Mexico relations, but perhaps more importantly, it marks a deep historical injustice: the exploitation of Mexican laborers on land that their ancestors once called home.
+The mid-20th century marks a critical chapter in U.S.-Mexico relations.
+Perhaps more importantly, it marks a deep historical injustice: the exploitation of Mexican laborers on the very land that their ancestors once called home.

-The period, now referred to as the “Bracero” era, is more than a story of labor exploitation.
-It’s a reflection of the systematic denial of indigenous people's rights to the land and their agricultural heritage.
+The period, now referred to as the “Bracero” era, was a time of labor exploitation—a reflection of the systematic denial of indigenous people's rights to their land and agricultural heritage.

-These workers, descendants of the first peoples, who pioneered agriculture in the region, were exploited to cultivate the very same land that had been stolen from them by white settlers just a few generations before.
+In a cruel twist of fate, they were exploited to cultivate the very same land that had been stolen from them by white settlers just a few generations before.

 The Bracero Program: Exploiting a People on Their Own Land